JumpStart Advanced 2nd Grade: Character details

 All of the characters below are anthropomorphic animals.
 Also, most of the characters are not wearing their "normal" outfit in JumpStart Advanced 2nd Grade; that is, the outfits they wear in this game are not the same ones they wore in other games released around the same time.

-Frankie: (Voiced by Dee Bradley Baker) As stated above, Frankie is a dachshund dog who first appeared in JumpStart 1st Grade.
+Frankie (voiced by Dee Bradley Baker): Frankie is a wiener dog who first appeared in JumpStart 1st Grade.
 In this product, he is the head of the JumpStart Intelligence Agency and is prominent on the box art, but despite these points, he does not play as big a part as other characters, such as C.J.
 Frog, and seems to be more of a mascot than a main character.
 In this game, he is a semi-light brown in color and wears a white tuxedo suit (though his outfit on the box art is much different).
 In most other games released around the time, such as other JumpStart Advanced titles, he wore a red sweater with yellow lining and a blue dog collar.
 Though the box art seems to suggest Frankie going on daredevil missions, he never does so in the game; he simply stays at headquarters while C.J. does the adventuring.
 Frankie's taking on of leadership roles is common in recent games.

-Hopsalot: (Voiced by Brianne Siddall) Referred to as "Mr. Hopsalot" in some other products and nicknamed "Hops", Hopsalot is a rabbit who first appeared in JumpStart Kindergarten.
+Hopsalot (voiced by Brianne Siddall): Referred to as "Mr. Hopsalot" in some other products and nicknamed "Hops", Hopsalot is a rabbit who first appeared in JumpStart Kindergarten.
 In this game, as in other games in the JumpStart Advanced series, he seems to be naturally bright and is talented at creating new inventions.
 In this product, he appears to be the scientist for the J.I.A., is light brown in color, and wears goggles with a white suit.
 His "normal outfit" at the time of the original JumpStart Advanced was simply a teal T-shirt.